jdrockerduck/Rockermulation/README.md

 # Rockermulation
-A DMG emulator by rockerduck
+A DMG/CGB emulator by rockerduck

 Copyright © 2021 rockerduck.
 All rights reserved.